 Julie Eisenberg (Jiwan Shakti Kaur), ERYT-500, Owner/Director, LYC

-Julie started practicing yoga in the mid-1990s as a way to decompress from a stressful job.
-Over the years, as her practice deepened and evolved, Julie began to understand yoga as a tool of personal transformation and empowerment.
-She is certified through Yoga Alliance (ERYT-500) to teach Kundalini Yoga as Taught by Yogi Bhajan, and is an Associate Teacher Trainer with the Kundalini Research Institute (KRI).
-Julie opened Lighthouse Yoga Center in 2013 in her home community of Petworth as a way to share the teachings of yoga with the residents of her diverse neighborhood.
-Outside the studio she teaches yoga to the homeless and low-income Spanish-speaking immigrants in Washington, DC and is involved in many community and civic organizations.
+Jiwan Shakti Kaur (Julie Eisenberg) ERYT-500 started practicing yoga in the mid-1990s as a way to decompress from a stressful job.
+Over the years, as her practice deepened and evolved, she began to understand yoga as a tool of personal transformation and empowerment.
+She is a Kundalini Level 2 Teacher and Professional Teacher Trainer with the Kundalini Research Institute (KRI), with advanced certifications in therapeutics and other modalities.
+Jiwan Shakti opened Lighthouse Yoga Center in 2013 in her home community of Petworth, DC as a way to share the teachings of yoga with the residents of her diverse neighborhood.
+Outside the studio she has taught yoga to DC’s homeless population and low-income Spanish-speaking immigrants in Washington, DC and is involved in many community and civic organizations.
 Her classes, retreats and trainings are energetic, spiritual and often powerfully transformational.
-You can read Julie’s blog posts online at Spirit Voyage.
+You can read Jiwan Shakti’s blog posts online at Spirit Voyage.

 Catherine Marquette, RYT-500